sebitir3/OOP-Investment-ePortfolio/README.txt

             --> return an error and exit the search loop ✔ if no investment found --> message should be printed that none were found ✔

+Hashmap
+Test: that upon buy and sell function calls that the indices of all the keywords in investment names update accordingly (adding and removing) ✔
+      that it is parsed correctly in the search function so all the indices that match the input search keywords are properly intersected ✔

 Exit
 Test: if program is terminated ✔

 Read & Write to file
 Test: if program accepts command line argument file name --> if so make sure to loop through array list of investments and see if all information was read in ✔
       if program doesn't accept a command line argument file name --> make sure to create a default text file and check array list for no investments read in since no file specified ✔

       if program successfully writes to the given read option above (no file specified or file name specified) ✔ also test entering a nonexistant filename as a command line argument --> should catch as an exception ✔ and set file to write to as default.txt ✔

 5) IMPROVEMENTS TO DO:

-For later versions, simplify add UI to help user experience with the program; terminal has its visual limitations;
-      use java GUI
+For later versions, simplify add UI to help user experience with the program; terminal has its visual limitations; use java GUI

 Bigger picture: investment price information could be pulled from a database of prices to allow for automatic and periodic price changes so the user can save time when calculating the gain on their investments.